mavens-group/mavens-group.github.io/content/research/post/2d/index.md

 ### Key Insights & Achievements
-- Demonstrated that **molecule–2D hybrid interfaces**, such as metalloporphyrins coupled to graphene-based systems, significantly enhance spin transmission and stabilize spin-polarized states
+- Demonstrated that **2D organometallic molecules**, such as metalloporphyrins, significantly enhance spin transmission and optical properties
-- Established design principles for **2D-based quantum sensors and molecular spintronic components**, addressing key challenges related to coherence and stability
+- Established design principles for **TMDC**, addressing key challenges related to coherence and stability
 - For MXenes, showed that **Zr-doped Ti₃C₂ and Ti₃CN** exhibit superior catalytic performance for hydrogen evolution reactions, achieving |ΔGₕ| ≈ 0.1 eV and outperforming pristine Ti₃C₂
 - Revealed how controlled chemical modifications in 2D systems can simultaneously optimize **electronic, magnetic, and catalytic responses**